Varshu06/WordyWorld/IMPLEMENTATION_PHASES.md

 **C. Mini Games** 🎮

-**Game 1: Word Matching Puzzle** 🧩
+**Game 1: Word Matching Puzzle** 🧩 ✅ COMPLETE!
-- Show 6-8 pictures on one side
+- Show 6-12 pictures on one side (based on difficulty)
-- Show 6-8 words on the other side
+- Show 6-12 words on the other side
 - Drag and drop to match!
-- Get it right = stars appear! ⭐⭐⭐
+- Get it right = celebration animation! 🎉
 - Get it wrong = friendly "try again" message
 - Complete ALL matches to win!
+- Words saved to collection upon completion!

-**Game 2: Flash Card Adventures** ⚡
+**Game 2: Banana Scramble** 🍌 ✅ COMPLETE!
+- Scrambled letters appear on screen
+- Kids unscramble to form the correct word
+- Hint system available
+- Three rounds per game (based on difficulty)
+- Each correct answer gets celebrated!
+- Words saved to collection upon completion!

+**Game 3: Picture Pop** 🎈 ✅ COMPLETE!
+- Bubbles float around with emojis
+- Find the correct emoji matching the word
+- Bubbles move smoothly around the screen
+- Click the right bubble to pop it!
+- Different number of bubbles per difficulty
+- Words saved to collection upon completion!

+**Game 4: Sound Safari** 🎵 ✅ COMPLETE!
-- Show one card at a time
+- Listen to a word description
+- Choose from multiple choice options
-- Front: word (big and colorful!)
+- Fun sound effects and descriptions
-- Back: definition + picture when you flip
-- Timer optional (for extra challenge!)
-- Flip through 10 words
+- Three rounds per game
-- Each correct answer earns a star!
+- Each correct answer gets celebrated!
+- Words saved to collection upon completion!

-**Game 3: Word Collector** 🎒
+**Game 5: Word Collection** 🎒 ✅ COMPLETE!
 - Show a collection screen
-- Display all words the kid has learned
+- Display all words the kid has learned across all worlds
-- As they learn words, the collection grows!
-- Each word has a colorful card
+- Each word has a colorful card with definition
-- Super satisfying to watch the collection grow!
-- Maybe animations when new words are added?
+- Click to see detailed view with example sentences
+- Progress bar shows collection completion
+- World-specific theming for consistency!

 **D. Progress & Rewards** 🏆